pedrolamas/klipper-preprocessor/README.md

 That will be because you have jerk enabled in Cura.
 You can safely [disable jerk](#disable-jerk) to fix it.

-### What is the "NOMESH" object?
+### What is the "NOMESH" object that shows on my prints?

-Cura 5.3 was released with a [bug](https://github.com/Ultimaker/Cura/issues/14679) that causes the identification of a "NOMESH" object.
+Cura 5.3 was released with a [known bug](https://github.com/Ultimaker/Cura/issues/14679) that causes the identification of a "NOMESH" object.

-To mitigate this issue, add a "Search and Replace" post-processing script before any other script, then set the "Search" field to `;MESH:NOMESH`, the "Replace" field to `;MESH:NONMESH` and untick the "Use Regular Expressions" field.
+This bug was fixed in Cura 5.3.1, so all you need to do is upgrade to it or a more recent version.

+### I get some strange artifacts on the outer walls of my prints

+Cura 5.3 was released with a [known bug](https://github.com/Ultimaker/Cura/issues/14811) that causes some print quality issues.

+This currently affects not only version 5.3 but all versions above it, so best way to avoid this problem is keep using Cura 5.2.x

 ## Credits and Acknowledgements